Bad Source Text Results In A Bad Translation

 Bad Source Text Results in a Bad Translation?

 So, is it true that a bad source text results in a bad translation?
 Not necessarily.
-It depends on a few factors.
-If it is the kind of file that has room for creativity, then the translator can work their magic and perform some copywriting duties.
-If it is one of those official documents that have less than 200 words, then there is a high chance that it will lead to a bad translation.
-In latter cases, linguistic experts have no choice but to follow the language written in the source text.
+It depends on a few factors, including the expertise of native translators.
+If it is the kind of file that has room for creativity, then professional translators can work their magic and perform some copywriting duties.
+If it is one of those official documents that have less than 200 words, then there is a high chance that it will lead to a poor translation, despite the efforts of high-quality translators.
+In latter cases, linguistic experts, including Japanese translators or freelance translators, have no choice but to follow the language written in the source text.

-It also depends on the linguistic expert’s writing ability.
-Some of them have no prior experience with creative writing, which is why they may not be able to save a bad source text from a worse fate.
-On the other hand, some experts know creative writing too well and might end up adding unnecessary information to the final text.
-These are all the consequences of a poorly written source document.
+It also depends on the linguistic expert’s writing ability and familiarity with the language translation process.
+Some of them, despite being native translators, have no prior experience with creative writing, which is why they may not be able to save a bad source text from a worse fate due to a translation mistake.
+On the other hand, some native translators know creative writing too well and might end up adding unnecessary information to the final text, resulting in incorrect translations.
+These are all the consequences of a poorly written source document that could potentially cost millions of dollars in the Chinese market or in English game translations.
+Machine translation, if relied upon solely, can exacerbate the issue, leading to bad video game translations and considered as the worst translation mistake in certain contexts.

 How to Handle Bad Source Text?